Danleo99/duke_CloudSolutions/Documentation.md

 6. Serverless

 Infinite computing has infinite upgrades of cpu, ram, gpu, etc for fractions of the cost of buying this equipment with no upfront cost.

+## Cloud Economics

+1. Elasticity: Scaling up or down depending of the necessity
+2. Availability: Healthy response all the time that you need for the application
+3. Self-service: No needed IT for so many problems
+4. Reduced Complexity: Less points of failure and stress for a company.
+5. Total cost ownership: Study and reduce costs of IT personel, datacenter, bills, etc.
+6. Operational resiliance: Reduce risk of failures dependig where the services work.
+7. Business agility: Leveraging the cloud native resources that are constantly being developed, you can focus on really the business core strategy that your companies focused on.